louisrawlins/blog/articles/hello-and-welcome.markdown

 Categories: TO-DO
 Number: 000

 This is a personal blog to contain more than personal reflections.
 It will include thoughts on health and nutrition, media and advertising, the state of publishing and the arts.
 Primarily, I am looking at wellness in the most rounded sense of the term: for person, for community and the world.
-Join me in this journey.
+Join me<!--- PREVIEW ABOVE THIS LINE --> in this journey.

 ##Create beauty.